jermnelson/Colorado-Springs-Friends-Meeting-Website/2011/twelfth-month/MinutesForMeetingForWorshipForBusiness.md

         [Ginger](/Friends/GingerMorgan/) asked for feedback about some
         people.
 We may not have good contact information for Hal and Deb Gimpelson in New Zealand.
-IN the case of Deneen Crandall, we have lost track of where she is and haven’t had any contact with her, but we have gotten assessment money from her.
+IN the case of Deneen Crandall, we have lost track of where she is and haven't had any contact with her, but we have gotten assessment money from her.
 Charles Stoy was grateful for contact the meeting some years ago, but [Ginger](/Friends/GingerMorgan/) has not gotten any response